penten/qbs/README.md

 ###Create a new table

 - call `qbs.GetMigration` function to get a Migration instance, and then use it to create a table.
-- When you create a table, if the table already exists, it will not recreate it, but looking for newly added columns or indexes in the model, and execute add column or add index operation.
+- When you create a table, if the table already exists, it will not recreate it, but look for newly added columns or indexes in the model, and execute add column or add index operation.
 - It is better to do create table task at the start time, because the Migration only do incremental operation, it is safe to keep the table creation code in production enviroment.
-- `CreateTableIfNotExists` expect a struct pointer parameter.
+- `CreateTableIfNotExists` expects a struct pointer parameter.

         func CreateUserTable() error{
             migration, err := qbs.GetMigration()